MicrosoftDocs/ATADocs/ATPDocs/configure-sensor-settings.md

 1. Verify [!INCLUDE [Product short](includes/product-short.md)] connectivity on any domain device using the following steps:
     1. Open a command prompt
     1. Type `nslookup`
-    1. Type **server** then the FQDN or IP address of the domain controller where the [!INCLUDE [Product short](includes/product-short.md)] sensor is installed.
+    1. Type **server** and the FQDN or IP address of the domain controller where the [!INCLUDE [Product short](includes/product-short.md)] sensor is installed.
 For example, `server contosodc.contoso.azure`
+    1. Type `ls -d contoso.azure`
         - Make sure to replace contosodc.contoso.azure and contoso.azure with the FQDN of your [!INCLUDE [Product short](includes/product-short.md)] sensor and domain name respectively.
-    1. Type `ls -d contoso.azure`
     1. Repeat steps 3 and 4 for each sensor you wish to test.
     1. From the [!INCLUDE [Product short](includes/product-short.md)] console, open the entity profile for the computer you ran the connectivity test from.
     1. Check the related logical activity and confirm connectivity.